-Registration will be conducted in accordance with the normal RMC trimester cycle.
-Students will register for Block 1 in the summer; Blocks 2 and 3 in the fall; Blocks 4 and 5 in the winter; and Block 6 and 7 in the following summer.

-Students who wish withdraw from a course should consult Academic Regulation 5.5.
+- Registration will be conducted in accordance with the dates and deadlines published in the Dates Specific to MBA Students section of Key Dates and Important Notices webpage. - Students who wish withdraw from a course should consult Academic Regulation 5.5.